-- 1. Start the IBM Setup Utility program (see "Starting the IBM Setup Utility program" on page 25). - 2.
-From the IBM Setup Utility program menu, select Security. - 3.
+- 1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 27). - 2.
+From the Setup Utility program menu, select Security. - 3.
 Select Security Profile by Device. - 4.
-Select the desired setting and press Enter. - 5.
-Return to the IBM Setup Utility program menu and select Exit and then Save Settings.
+Select the desired devices and settings and press Enter. - 5.
+Return to the Setup Utility program menu and select Exit and then Save Settings.